Spider-Man and the X-Men: Synopsis

 Following the death of Wolverine, Spider-Man honors a request in his will to become a faculty member at the Jean Grey School for Higher Learning and tries to teach ethics to troubled students.
 At the same time, he secretly investigates the students because Wolverine asked him to locate a traitor.
 After a number of unrelated fights and adventures, one of his students, Ernst, reveals that she made a deal with the evil Mister Sinister in an effort to help No-Girl.
 Sinister betrays Ernst, who then works with her classmates and Spider-Man to defeat Sinister and save nearby civilians.
 Because of their teamwork, no one is expelled from the school and the students are allowed to go on weekly patrols with Spider-Man.

 Critical reception

 Spider-Man and the X-Men #1 sold 61,952 copies the month of release, making it the 14th best selling issue in December 2014.
 It received an average score of 6.9/10 based on 20 reviews according to review aggregator Comic Book Roundup.
 Newsarama writer Pierce Lydon said, "Daily Show head writer Elliott Kalan is at the helm, but a throwaway cast and a concept borrowed in part from the last few years of Young Avengers titles doesn't help this one."

-Animated Series

-There was no actual animated series of Spider-Man and the X-Men, although there were two episodes of the animated TV show Spider-Man and His Amazing Friends that starred X-Men characters: "A Fire-Star Is Born" in the second season, and "The X-Men Adventure" in the third and last season.
-Also there was a two-part story built with episodes "The Mutant Agenda" and "Mutants' Revenge" that was a part of the Spider-Man: The Animated Series.

-Video games

-There were two games that starred Spider-Man and the X-Men.
-In the 1990s, there was a game for Sega Genesis, Game Gear, Game Boy, and Super NES called Spider-Man and the X-Men in Arcade's Revenge.
-In 2001, Spider-Man joined the list of X-Men characters in the PlayStation game X-Men: Mutant Academy 2.